Superbition/Celestte-Docs/docs/database/query-builder.md

 ### Where JSON

-For databases that support JSON column types Polyel allows you to use these inside a where clause.
+For databases that support JSON column types Voltis allows you to use these inside a where clause.

 Currently supported databases for use of JSON columns and the query builder: MySQL 5.7+